Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 This person didn't like people stopping in front of their house to view the marker.
 They did the only thing that would solve the problem, 2009.

 If we were able to plot a marker at an actual ghost town site, that's what we've done because it satisfies the first question.
 The SHPO has done this inconsistently throughout the system!
-Sometimes they placed them in ghost towns or former mining camps (such as 52, 138, and 159), but missed the opportunity on so many more (such as 97, 98, and 145), instead choosing to just place them along a highway.
+Sometimes they placed them in ghost towns or former mining camps (such as 52, 138, and 159), but missed the opportunity on so many more (such as 97, 98, and 145).
+Instead, they chose to place them uneventfully along a highway.

-If the ghost town (or site) has been purchased by a private mining company and runs the risk of restricting public access, we located it somewhere else because it doesn't satisfy the second goal.
+If the ghost town (or site) has been purchased by a private mining company and/or runs the risk of restricting public access, we located it elsewhere because it doesn't satisfy the second goal.

 We have a proposed marker for the Lake Shore House in Glenbrook.